-I have been using anaglyphic techniques in my artistic creations
+I have been using anaglyphic techniques in my artistic creations for

-for the last thirty years and have tried to expand its potential from the
+the last thirty years and have tried to expand its potential from the

 common use of achieving a 3-D illusion or effect.
-An anaglyphic picture or
+An anaglyphic picture

 of movies in the 50’s, such as Bwana Junction, where a lion “jumps” out

 of the screen.
-It has been used occasionally in advertising promotions or
+It has been used occasionally in advertising promotions

-special articles from the National Geographic, but has remained outside of
+special articles from the National Geographic, but has remained outside

 the mainstream.
-The anaglyphic technique was also used by certain artists
+The anaglyphic technique was also used by certain

-and breaking new ground.
+a unique invention and breaking new ground.